 There are of course, several alterations that you could make to this Korea itinerary depending on your specific interests, however the itinerary I have created here aims to offer you a taster of everything.
 If you have any questions on preparing for your Korea trip, drop me a comment below!

-Find Cheap Hotel Deals in Korea and Beyond
+Find Cheap Hotel Deals for Your Korea Itinerary

 Disclaimer: High Heels & a Backpack occasionally uses affiliate links throughout the site.
 This means that if you choose to make a purchase through the link, I will make a small amount of commission at no extra cost to you.
 This aids me in the continued running of the site.
 Thanks for your understanding.